A universal variational framework for parabolic equations and systems: Second order problems on full space

 \begin{proof} We know that the Green operators $\Ga_{\kappa}(t,s)$ and $\tGa_{\kappa}(s,t)$ are adjoint operators.
 If we adapt the proof above to the adjoint backward operator $-\partial_{t}+\Ltstar $, we produce solutions in $(0,T)\times \R^n$ on restricting the ones in $\R^{n+1}$ for $-\partial_{t}+\Ltstar +\kappa$ multiplied by $\e^{\kappa(T-s)}$ (in the variable $s$).
 Changing the initial time $T$ to $t$, this yields that the fundamental solution operator $\widetilde \Gamma(s,t)$ for the adjoint problem agrees with $ \e^{\kappa(t-s)}\tGa_{\kappa}(s,t)= \Gamma(t,s)^*$, where the last equality follows from \eqref{eq:GammaGreen}. \end{proof}

 \begin{cor} The solution $u$ of Theorem~\ref{thm:Cauchy} agrees with the ones build in \cite{LSU} and \cite{Ar68} under assumptions in these references. \end{cor}

 \begin{proof} {By mixed embeddings (Proposition~\ref{prop:GN}), the space for uniqueness in Theorem~\ref{thm:Cauchy} contains the standard} energy space $\L^2(0,T; \H^1_{x}) \cap \L^{\infty}(0,T; \L^{2}_{x})$.
-In Chapter~3 of \cite{LSU}, weak solutions in the latter class are constructed exactly under the same assumptions (A1), (A2) and subcritical or critical conditions on the coefficients (which are {even} assumed real there).
-In \cite{Ar68} this is being done under the more restrictive conditions of real coefficients with (A1), (A2) and the subcritical compatibility in Remark~\ref{rem:subcritical}. \end{proof}
+In Chapter~3 of \cite{LSU}, weak solutions in the latter class are constructed exactly under the same assumptions (A1), (A2) and subcritical (Remark \ref{rem:subcritical}) or critical (a.k.a compatible) conditions on the coefficients (which are {even} assumed real there).
+In \cite{Ar68} this is being done under the more restrictive conditions of subcritical and real coefficients with the structural conditions (A1) and (A2). \end{proof}